MCTCP/TerrainControl/COMPILING.md

 the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` or the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeServer` class and press the Run button in the menu bar to run the Forge client or server.

+### Formatting the source code
+If you are familiar with the Eclipse code formatter, you can use our [Eclipse formatting settings][] to automatically format the source code.

+Don't worry too much about the code formatting; it is easy for us to correct the code formatting when you submit a pull request.
+Focus on what the code actually does!

+### When you run into a problem with Eclipse
+When you run into a problem that you cannot solve, there's always the option to reset everything.

+* Delete the projects in Eclipse (but don't delete the files on disk)
+* Run `git clean -fdx` to remove all build files.
+* Run `./gradlew setupDecompWorkspace` again.
+* Import the project in Eclipse again.

 ## IntelliJ
 First, we need a decompiled version of Minecraft, this makes it much easier to